-UNM LEARN
+UNM LEARN Blackboard

-MLS courses are available on UNM LEARN in the semester they are offered.
+MLS courses are available in UNM LEARN on the first day of the semester they are offered.
 The course instructor may use LEARN course messaging to share course information.
 Please check course messages daily.
+Access to semester material is removed two weeks after the official class end date.
+Refer to MLS program semester schedule provided or UNM Schedule of classes.
 Visit this link to learn more about LEARN http://online.unm.edu/help/learn/students/